openvinotoolkit/openvino/src/plugins/intel_npu/README.md

 ### Device management

-There is currently no support for multiple devices, one single level zero device will be enumerated during level zero backend initialization.
+There is currently no support for multiple devices, which means only one level-zero device will be enumerated during level-zero backend initialization.
 Support for multiple devices will be added in future releases.

 ### Inference pipeline